 5 Use of judgements and estimates

+Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised prospectively.
+Revisions to accounting estimates are

 6 Material Accounting Policies

-a.
-Revenue recognition
+a) Revenue recognition

-The interest revenue continues to be recognised at the original EIR applied on the gross carrying amount for financial assets (when the asset is not credit impaired).
-During financial year 2023-24, the Company has changed its accounting policy whereby income on stage 3 assets (except on assets which are standard under IRAC norms) shall be recognized in books of accounts with effect from 01st April 2021.
+The interest revenue continues to be recognised at the original EIR applied on the gross carrying amount for financial assets (when the asset is not credit

-For financial assets that were credit impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the financial asset.
-The increase in gross carrying amount of Stage 3 assets shall be written off to the extent of Stage 3 interest income where there is no reasonable expectation of recovery.
+to the amortised cost of the financial asset.
+The increase in gross carrying amount of Stage 3 assets shall be written off to the extent of Stage 3 interest

 ii.
-Penal interest and other overdue charges which are not included in effective interest rate is recognised on realisation, due to uncertainty of realisation and is accounted for accordingly.
+Penal interest and other overdue charges which are not included in effective interest rate is recognised on realisation, due to uncertainty of realisation

-iii.
-Amount received from borrowers against loans and advances are appropriated due date-wise towards other debits, interest overdue and principal overdue, in that order, across the due dates, except in the case of one time or negotiated settlements, where the appropriation is done as per the terms of the settlement.
+overdue, in that order, across the due dates, except in the case of one time or negotiated settlements, where the appropriation is done as per the terms

 iv.
 Premium on pre-payment of loans/ reduction in interest rates is recognised as income on receipt basis.

 v.
-Dividends declared by the respective Companies till the close of the accounting period are accounted for as income when the right to receive the dividend is established.
+Dividends declared by the respective Companies till the close of the accounting period are accounted for as income when the right to receive the

 vi.
 LC Commission is recognised over time as the services are rendered as per the terms of the contract.

-b.
-Financial instruments
+b) Financial instruments

-I. Initial recognition and measurement
+(i) Initial recognition and measurement

-II.
-Classifications and subsequent measurement Financial assets
+(ii) Classifications and subsequent measurement

-On initial recognition, a financial asset is classified as subsequently measured at either amortised cost or fair value through other comprehensive income (‘FVTOCI’) or FVTPL, depending on the contractual cash flow characteristics of the financial assets and the Company’s business model for managing the financial assets.
+On initial recognition, a financial asset is classified as subsequently measured at either amortised cost or fair value through other comprehensive income

 Business Model Assessment

-The Company makes an objective assessment of the business model in which an asset is held at a portfolio level, because this best reflects the way the business is managed and information is provided to management.
-The information considered includes:
+The Company makes an objective assessment of the business model in which an asset is held at a portfolio level, because this best reflects the way the

 • The stated policies and objectives for the portfolio and the operation of those policies in practice.
-In particular, whether management’s strategy focuses on earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realising cash flows through the sale of the assets;
+In particular, whether management’s strategy focuses

 • The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
-However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Company’s stated objective for managing the financial assets is achieved and how cash flows are realized;
+However,

-The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed.
+The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed

-Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.
+Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing

 Financial assets at Amortised Cost